bootlin/training-materials/slides/security-userland/security-userland.typ

 === AppArmor differences with SELinux
 <apparmor-differences-with-selinux>

-- Files are identified by their path instead of attaching #emph[security labels] to inodes
+- Files are identified by their path instead of attaching _security labels_ to inodes

   - Creating a hardlink to a restricted file might help to bypass restrictions